xhubio/nanook-website/docs/tutorials/createGenerator.md

 ![step4](/img/tutorials/t2/step4.png)

-As you can see in the image, we added two new 'FieldSubSection'.
-Also, three more test cases are added just to make it more interesting.
+As you can see in the image, we added two new 'FieldSubSection' fields.
+Also, we added three more test cases are added just to make it more interesting.

 We also removed the static email and replaced it with a generator call.
 We use the same generator three times with different parameters.